afrozalm/GabowMaxMatching/README.md

-# GabowMaxMatching
+# Introduction

-A python implementation of Harold N. Gabow's "An Efficient Implementation of Edmonds' Algorithm for Maximum Matching on Graphs"
+A python implementation of Harold N. Gabow's "An Efficient Implementation of Edmonds' Algorithm for Maximum Matching on Graphs" [paper](https://web.eecs.umich.edu/~pettie/matching/Gabow-general-matching-1976.pdf)